 Clearance is a more manageable five to 10-minute procedure – within the Fixed Based Operator (FBO) 24 hours a day – at Le Bourget.
 There are no charges or fees associated with customs clearances at any Paris airport.
 If you have passengers connecting to a commercial flight – particularly at LFPG – it’s advisable to land at Le Bourget and arrange ground transport (10-15 minutes) to LFPG.
 This results in cost savings due to Le Bourget’s lower landing and handling fees.
 Also, it is quicker due to the time savings that crew, passengers, and luggage have clearing customs.

-Summer is the peak season for much of France, including the popular Mediterranean Coastal cities and Paris.
-Our blog article has more on operating to Southern France during peak season.
-Additional high-traffic periods coincide with major events such as Fashion Weeks and sporting events such as the French Open, Grand Prix events, and film festivals.
+Summer is the peak season for much of France, including Paris.
+Additional high-traffic periods coincide with major events such as Fashion Weeks and sporting events such as the French Open, Grand Prix events, the Paris Airshow, and film festivals.

 While it’s rare for business aviation operators to utilize LFPG – and even less common to operate into LFPO – there may be times you’ll want to consider these options (mainly if operating a diplomatic flight).
 But, again, a 3rd-party provider can help review the limitations of these scheduled commercial-focused Paris airport options in advance.

 The customs process into Paris is straightforward for private non-revenue and charter (non-scheduled commercial) aircraft operators.
 Documentation requirements are not onerous, and business aircraft operators can look forward to a full range of support facilities and services at Le Bourget (LFPB) once the customs process is completed.
 The other airports in Paris – Orly (LFPO) and Charles de Gaulle (LFPG) – don’t cater to business aviation flights.

 Operations to all of the airports in Paris are straightforward from a flight-planning perspective.
 Still, one must consider the documentation needed, airport procedures, and services available at each location.
 For this reason, a 3rd-party provider may assist you in reviewing requirements and arranging services required for your trip.